-The Cape Vincent Fisheries Station is situated in the village of Cape Vincent, NY along the St. Lawrence River a short distance from the eastern end of Lake Ontario.
-The Station includes the offices of the DEC's Lake Ontario Fisheries Unit and the vessel base for the R/V Seth Green.
-No fee public facilities include the Cape Vincent Fisheries Aquarium, accessible picnic and fishing areas, and overnight dockage for transient vessels.
+The Cape Vincent Fisheries Research Station is situated in the village of Cape Vincent, NY along the St. Lawrence River, a short distance from the eastern end of Lake Ontario.
+The Station includes the offices of the DEC's Lake Ontario Fisheries Unit and the vessel base for the R/V Seth Green (PDF).

 Cape Vincent Fisheries Aquarium

 Hours of Operation: Open daily from 9am - 4pm, Memorial Day weekend through the end of September.

 Features: Visitors have a chance to view many of the fish species common to Lake Ontario and the St. Lawrence River and to learn about New York State's conservation programs in the Great Lakes.
 Five large viewing tanks are complemented by several displays relating to the area's fisheries and the DEC's management of the resources.
 The aquarium, including the restroom, is accessible.